rackerlabs/support-how-to/content/how-to/cloud-servers/using-ntp-to-sync-time/index.md

 Before using an external NTP server to sync your time you should make sure you can actually connect to the server from your machine.
-Fortunately there's a tool for that included with the NTP server called **ntpdate**.
+Fortunately there's a tool for that included with the NTP server called `ntpdate`.

-The ntpdate command will sync your clock with an NTP server.
+The `ntpdate` command will sync your clock with an NTP server.
 It's similar to what the NTP server does on a regular basis.
 The ntpd program is a separate package on Ubuntu operating systems and Debian.
-The other distributions install ntpdate at the time of ntpd installation.
-To use ntpdate, Ubuntu operating system and Debian users must first install it.
+The other distributions install `ntpdate` at the time of ntpd installation.
+To use `ntpdate`, Ubuntu operating system and Debian users must first install it.

     sudo aptitude install ntpdate

-Set your clock to sync at times you specify by using cron to run ntpdate.
+Set your clock to sync at times you specify by using cron to run `ntpdate`.
 Otherwise, run the NTP server as it uses less bandwidth and keeps time more accurately by tracking your clock's drift over time and adjusting accordingly.
-Use ntpdate for testing purposes only.
+Use `ntpdate` for testing purposes only.

-The ntpdate command will not run when the NTP server is running.
-If you run ntpdate and get a response like "the NTP socket is in use," this means your NTP server is running.
+The `ntpdate` command will not run when the NTP server is running.
+If you run `ntpdate` and get a response like "the NTP socket is in use," this means your NTP server is running.
 Stop it with the appropriate command for your distribution:

-#### Ubuntu operating systems / Debian
+**Ubuntu operating systems / Debian**

     sudo /etc/init.d/ntp stop

-#### CentOS / Fedora / RHEL / Gentoo
+**CentOS / Fedora / RHEL**

     sudo /etc/init.d/ntpd stop

-#### Arch

-    sudo /etc/r.d/ntpd stop

-You can now run ntpdate with the server you want to sync against as an argument.
-For example, to tell ntpdate to try and sync with "pool.ntp.org", run:
+You can now run `ntpdate` with the server you want to sync against as an argument.
+For example, to tell `ntpdate` to try and sync with "pool.ntp.org", run:

     sudo ntpdate pool.ntp.org

 When you're finished testing, remember to restart NTP:

-#### Ubuntu operating systems / Debian
+**Ubuntu operating systems / Debian**

     sudo /etc/init.d/ntp start

-#### CentOS / Fedora / RHEL / Gentoo
+**CentOS / Fedora / RHEL**

     sudo /etc/init.d/ntpd start

-#### Arch

-    sudo /etc/rc.d/ntpd start

 ### Summary